-Lectures for a large number of participants may be organised on condition proper distancing is ensured.
-Remote connections can still be used when organising such events.
+If teaching is organised for a large number of participants (such as lectures for large numbers of participants), remote connections should be used.
 When people other than students and staff are present in educational institutions, they must be instructed to follow the guidelines on hygiene and respecting distancing.

-Monitoring has shown that the risk of infection associated with contact teaching has been low, and there is no need to give general recommendations on masks to the education sector.
-The competent authorities in the regions and local areas may issue supplementary or more limited recommendations in their area or locally based on their risk assessment and powers, taking into account the local and regional epidemiological situation.
+The national mask recommendations issued by the Finnish Institute for Health and Welfare do not apply to the education sector.
+It is advisable to follow the recommendations on the use of face masks issued by regional and local authorities.
+Taking into account the epidemiological situation, these recommendations may complement the national recommendations on face masks.
 Under the legislative acts governing their activities, education providers are responsible for the safety of the learning environment and, for this purpose, may issue their own recommendations on the use of masks in facilities where teaching and examinations take place.
 For this reason, more specific recommendations on the use of masks in educational institutions may vary by region.